 Online booking and self-service scheduling

 Clients expect to book without calling.
 Online scheduling software for spas lets guests view availability, select services, and book on their own.
-Self-service scheduling also helps reduce your front desk’s workload.
+Self-service spa online booking also helps reduce your front desk's workload.

 Service-based appointment setup

-Strong spa appointment scheduling software allows you to define service lengths, prep time, cleanup time, and service combinations accurately.
-With these times baked into the scheduling system, services will always be automatically booked with enough time before and after the client’s appointment.
+Strong spa booking software allows you to define service lengths, prep time, cleanup time, and service combinations accurately.
+With these times baked into the scheduling system, services will always be automatically booked with enough time before and after the client's appointment.

 Provider and room availability management